JacobFitzp/ViewportHelper/README.md

 `callback {function}` : Callback function to be called once the element comes into the viewport.

+`offset {int|null} [optional]` : Offset the viewport by a given amount, if set this will override the viewportPositionOffset config.

 `once {boolean}` : Only call the callback once if true, once the element comes into the viewport the listener will be removed and the callback won't be triggered again - Useful for one time actions such as image lazyloading.

 #### Example usage:
 ```javascript